Automatic number-plate recognition: Toll roads

+Norway

+DXC Technology supported the deployment of metaBOF^{tm} ANPR including the operational use of ANPR camera systems at border crossings and strategic locations intended to detect and disrupt smuggling and cross-border criminal activity.
+This included the planning and geographical deployment of plate reading sensors.

 Portugal

 Portuguese roads have old highways with toll stations where drivers can pay with cards and also lanes where there are electronic collection systems.
 However most new highways only have the option of electronic toll collection system.

 The electronic toll collection system comprises three different structures: